borodust/decent-game/brainstorming/CONCEPT-GAME.md

 # Script Proposal

+# Script in brief

+You start off with nothing, battling progressing monsters towards a final fight.
+You pick alien or cyborg gear and progress through tougher abilities vs tougher monsters.

+After the Big Boss fight, you have a choice to make - hit the self-destruct, destroying the Evil System, or run for it?
+The boss is dead.

+The final ending (via text and flat graphics ) is affected by whether you helped others, if you used Alien or Cyborg gear, and how you handle the self-destruct.

+# Quick Sketches

+* Player Alien, No Self Destruct.

+Alien glyphs flash.
+You can read them now.
+"You are now one of us.
+Life eternal, life united.
+Life is the choice."
+This makes sense.
+Mom?
+But you don't remember Your mother's face anymore.
+You hear the machines around you stop.

+Alien tentacles spread through world

+* Player Cyborg, No Self Destruct.

+By allways concentrating on Victory and Power, you have become a machine.
+As you are consumed by The Leader's Network, You think: "I gave up my freedom, my humanity for power".
+There is a flash.
+You feel yourself engulfed in a vast network of moving machinery.

+Then there is only the machine.

+* Alien or Cyborg, hit self-destruct, no help to npcs

+You made the hard choice.
+You sacrificed yourself and others.
+Now, it must be finished.
+You hit the button.
+In a few seconds, both the alien network and The Leader's machines will be destroyed.
+Both are a threat.
+Humanity is finished.
+You know this now.
+There is a flash.

+*Helped NPCs, hit self-destruct

+You hit the button, yet nothing happens.
+"Wait, Hero!"
+You hear one the people you helped scream.
+"We have found another way.
+You don't have to die!
+You've done Your part, now let us help!".
+As you faint from your wounds, you feel caring hands embrace You and carry You away from The Facility.
+"We stayed human through it all",  You think, as you finally let yourself sleep.

 # Core Ideas to discuss

 Features must be cheap to produce, concentrate on player involvement and connection to game.